Cryp7ic/study/python/learning/automate_the_boring_stuff/README.md

 ```

 #### Mutable and Immutable Data Types
-A list value is a mutabledata type: it can have values added, removed, or changed.
+A list value is a mutable data type: it can have values added, removed, or changed.
 However, a string is immutable: it cannot be changed.

 **list (immutable) to tuple (mutable)**
 - `tuple(['cat', 'dog', 5])` - ('cat', 'dog', 5)